13 Best Fall Vacations in the US: From Foliage to Festivals

 I firmly believe that the fall season is the best time of the year to travel.
 It offers a quieter, more intimate travel experience with fewer crowds and lower costs, making it ideal.

-Whether you’re a leaf-peeper, foodie, or an adventurer seeking new horizons, you’ll find the perfect fall destinations right here in the United States.
+Whether you’re a leaf-peeper, foodie, or adventurer, you’ll find just the fall destination you’re looking for here.

 13 Best Fall Vacations in the US